-If you are new to Microsoft Flow, you may be wondering if it may be the answer to automating and optimizing business processes.
-Well, we’ve been experimenting with Microsoft Flow and using it to build custom workflows for several months now, and we thought a blog that will help other users get started with Flow was in order.
+If you are new to Microsoft Power Automate, you may be wondering if it may be the answer to automating and optimizing business processes.
+Well, we’ve been experimenting with Microsoft Power Automate and using it to build custom workflows for several months now, and we thought a blog that will help other users get started with Microsoft Power Automate was in order.
 So, before you build a “flow”, take our advice and read our tips and best practices for users and organizations that are building their first Microsoft “flow”.

-Microsoft Flow has been available since mid-2017 and was designed to enable Microsoft users to automate workflows, without having to go to I.T. or having a developer background.
-Microsoft is investing in the Power Platform, suite of applications (PowerApps, Microsoft Flow and Power BI) that enable self-service and allow users at the business level to build applications, automate workflows and interact with data like never before.
+Microsoft Power Automate (originally called Microsoft Flow) has been available since mid-2017 and was designed to enable Microsoft users to automate workflows, without having to go to I.T. or having a developer background.
+Microsoft is investing in the Power Platform, suite of applications (PowerApps, Microsoft Power Automate and Power BI) that enable self-service and allow users at the business level to build applications, automate workflows and interact with data like never before.

 Do as we Say…